Haryana urges exemption for areas dependent on gen-sets from ban, EPCA says enough time given

-The Haryana government has requested a Supreme Court-appointed green panel to exempt colonies dependent on generators for electricity from ban on diesel gen-sets, but the committee said enough time was given to authorities to ensure regular power supply to the areas.
+The Haryana government has requested a Supreme Court-appointed green panel to exempt colonies dependent of gen-sets for electricity from stricter anti-pollution measures, but the committee said enough time was given to ensure regular power supply to the areas.
 The request came as the Graded Response Action Plan to curb air pollution kicked in.
-Under GRAP, the Environment Pollution (Prevention and Control) Authority has banned the use of diesel gen-sets in Delhi and NCR cities of Gurgaon, Ghaziabad, Noida, Greater Noida, Faridabad, Sonepat, Panipat and Bahadurgarh from Tuesday.
+Under GRAP, the Environment Pollution (Prevention and Control) Authority has banned use of diesel gen-sets in Delhi and NCR cities of Gurgaon, Ghaziabad, Noida, Greater Noida, Faridabad, Sonepat, Panipat and Bahadurgarh from Tuesday.

 Only gen-sets used for emergency and essential services, such as hospitals, railway and metro stations, would be excluded from the ban.
 Until last year, the ban on gen-sets covered only the national capital.